manikandan-selvanathan-sault/industrialmlexperts/content/pricing.md

             * Various manufacturing companies will be having multiple parts and units.
 It will be difficult to design the AR model for all of them.
         highlight: false
         title: Technology Risk
+      - details: >-
+          * In the existing market, few Competitive companies have built a very good base for training.
+So, in the training service, it will take some time to reach customers initially.

+          * Machine Learning and augmented reality are emerging now, but there are uncertainties about these technologies for the upcoming years.
+So, there is a risk involved in the first year of this service.
+        highlight: false
+        title: Market Risk
+      - details: >-

+          * Since we have to develop both mobile and web apps, it involves more resources and requires a good amount of funds.
+And also as the number of parts and units increases, we have to develop the AR model for all of them.
+It raises the chances of getting into Credit risk.

+          * Getting enough investors will be quite a challenging task.

+          * Paying interest increases financial risks which decreases overall return on investment.
+        highlight: false
+        title: Financial Risk
+      - details: >-

+          * Since it is a new technology, finding relevant experienced people in this domain will be difficult.

+          * It is easy to get mobile app developers but designers for augmented reality would be a tough task.

+          * There are only a few machine learning experts in the market now.

+          * This service needs a lot of believe and patients as it is a new venture.
+Finding people with similar beliefs, dedication and trustworthy will not be an easy task.
+Every individual will have different thoughts and goals.
+        highlight: false
+        title: Team Risk
     type: section_pricing
 menu:
   main: